formsandflows/PACo/Canvas components/PACo_DetailsList_A.md

 | Option | The way to display the header.
 Possible options are: One, Two |
 | Padding | The padding. |

-Option "One" has a fill with the theme primary color and a color as defined in this custom property.
+Option "One" has a fill of the background color as defined in this custom property and a color as defined in this custom property.

-Option "Two" has a "white" fill, a line at the bottom and a color as defined in this custom property.
+Option "Two" has a transparant fill, a line at the bottom and a color as defined in this custom property.

 ### cmp_OnCheck
 This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the checked details list item (Record ID).